eIDAS and SAM

 eIDAS-compliant solutions fall into two deployment categories:

-- Remote: Secret key material is kept centrally on a Hardware Security Module (HSM).
+- Remote signing: Secret key material is kept centrally on a Hardware Security Module (HSM).
 This is more convenient for users, since they don't need additional hardware and can log in via a simple mobile app or web interface.
 It also increases reliability and availability, since HSMs can be set up in a geo-redundant high availability cluster and since they are professionally managed by a Qualified Trust Service Provider (QTSP).
-Usually, the HSM is a network appliance, with a lot of storage and high performance, capable of serving hundreds of thousands of users.
+Usually, the HSM is a network appliance, with a lot of storage and high performance, capable of serving hundreds of thousands to millions of users.

 Benefits of Using a Primus HSM for eIDAS

-- Supports personal Qualified Electronic Signatures and Qualified Electronic Seals for organizations.
+- Supports Qualified Electronic Signatures for individuals.

 - High performance and high availability: Up to 30 GB of storage space, scaling to millions of transactions per second in a clustered setup.